 I have a full driving licence and access to a personal car.

 My name is Jake Brookes, and I am currently studying for a BSc degree in Performance Rugby Coaching with a special interest in Sports Analysis at the University of South Wales.
-In addition to my lectures, I have been undertaking practical placements as a performance analyst with Cardiff Blues U18s and Pontypridd Rugby Club
+In addition to my lectures, I have been undertaking practical placements as a performance analyst with Cardiff Blues U18s and Pontypridd Rugby Club.

 I have an enhanced DBS check and before University I took every opportunity to gain experience in rugby coaching and performance with a particular focus on performance analysis.
 From a coaching point of view, the first opportunity came in 2017 to work with children at the Paul Hull Academy and the second time as part of my gap year coaching role in Malaysia.
 I am passionate about Rugby Union and Rugby League, in particular coaching, analysing and supporting the improvement of individual players and collective teams.
 I attended Prior Park College in Bath where I was a Sports Scholar and played regular first team rugby union and rugby league for my school and Bath Youth Rugby.
 In August 2019, I was offered a Gap Assistant role in the Sports Department at King Henry VIII International School in Kuala Lumpur, Malaysia.
 I also played rugby for Kuala Lumpur Tigers and achieved my Level 2 Coaching as part of the Leicester Tigers Academy in Kuala Lumpur and my time at University of South Wales.
 I am very keen on fitness and recently ran the Kuala Lumpur half marathon.
 I have travelled extensively and particularly enjoyed my time in Thailand, Vietnam, Singapore, China, Canada, USA and other European countries.
 I am a very independent, hardworking individual, and I thrive when working in team environments.
 I am reliable, friendly and able to provide excellent references from my pervious work experience.
 I am also a keen golfer and have carried out work experience at Cumberwell Golf Club where I was a member of the U19s Golf First Team (2017 and 2018 season).